Asomahprince100/IcanScrape/README.md

 ## IcanScrape
-WebSift is a powerful ethical hacking and OSINT (Open-Source Intelligence) tool designed to extract email addresses, phone numbers, social media links, and other links from websites.
+IcanScrape is a powerful ethical hacking and OSINT (Open-Source Intelligence) tool designed to extract email addresses, phone numbers, social media links, and other links from websites.
 It is developed for Termux and Linux-based systems.
 This tool is ideal for security professionals and researchers who need to gather publicly available information for ethical and legal purposes.

 ## Features
 - Scrapes **email addresses** from a given website.